Stop cyber security threats in their tracks with this advice

 Of course, the vast majority of the losses stemming from a lapse in cyber security will come from large enterprise organizations, but that doesn't mean small and mid-sized businesses shouldn't do everything they can to protect their businesses.
 In fact, because you work on such a personal level with your staff and your customers, you may have even more to lose than anyone – like your livelihood, personal relationships, reputation, etc. Fortunately, there are some things that companies of all sizes can do to improve their security at every level, and face these threats head on:

-- Train Your Staff: It's a simple thing, but as illustrated by the Equifax breach, online security training and instituting best practices across your company can go a long way toward mitigating digital disasters.
+- Train Your Staff: It's a simple thing, but as illustrated by the Equifax breach, internet security training and instituting best practices across your company can go a long way toward mitigating digital disasters.
 Look for a class (online or in person) that covers topics like recognizing and handling spoofing emails, keeping your security system up to date, safe online behaviors, etc., and educate every member of your team.

 - Choose the Right Email Client: Having access to your emails from anywhere – and on virtually any device – is critical, but sacrificing convenience for security should never be an option.
 So, look for an email service that has the power to distinguish between spam, phishing, and legitimate messages, and filter them appropriately.
 And if your email filters allow you to disable hyperlinks and eliminate your team's ability to reply to harmful messages, even better.
 If possible, look for programs with email filters that can be set at the personal or group level, this way you can determine what's best for your company.